roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  "Like this sir?"
 Becky asked.

  Donald didn't answer, instead her penetrated her roughly and started fucking her, rocking her body back and forth, moving it a few centimeters up and down with each of his thrusts.
 Becky grabbed my ankles and whispered:"Oh god."
-Report_Story #2